kjuman16/sample/README.md

-This repository is a bunch of random files that I'm using just for a sampl
+This repository is a bunch of random files that I'm using just for a sample

--this is a bullet point
+- this is a bullet point